Amsterdam Gay Travel

 Sir Albert Hotel Amsterdam

-Sir Albert is a gay-friendly hotel in the De Pijp neighborhood with an urban, masculine design.
+Sir Albert is a gay-friendly hotel in the De Pijp neighborhood that has an urban, masculine design.
 A few highlights of Sir Albert are high ceilings, floor-to-ceiling windows, and luxurious bed linens.

 The hotel features a relaxing study, full gym, bar & lounge, terrace, and a traditional Japanese restaurant.
 You’ll love the area around Sir Albert as well, with a ton of unique local restaurant options.